 more than a year later, we are two people who chat pleasantly, laugh occasionally, encourage one another in our glow-up efforts. we have a calm, placid connection that happens when you share six years of history, when you know someone’s life and dreams intimately, and will always root for them, silently or loudly. aside from sharing an apartment, our relationship hasn’t changed much. for that i’m thankful.

-we are friends. we are co-dog-parents to the most adorable yorkie there ever was. we both understand that though it wasn’t easy, going our separate ways probably saved both of our boring lives.
+we are friends. we both understand that though it wasn’t easy, going our separate ways probably saved both of our boring lives.